jmrcr/Hangman/README.md

 # Hangman

+**NOTE: This code is buggy and not finished, it is very much a WIP**

 A primitive hangman game built in Python3.

 I created this program over summer so that I maintain my programming knowledge.